ipozdnyakov/hcal_rmt_2.0/README.txt

 	   run in this array wiil be the reference run

 	3) Check outputs in Nrun_HCAL and Drun_HCAL
-	   performing steps 3a) and 3b)
+	   performing steps 3a),3b) and 3b) in code of main():

 	3a) Run Nrun_HCAL - see how total number of cells wich are need to be calibrated changes with time
 	3b) Run Drun_HCAL for first and last runs of  interest
-	   - see what cells need to be calibrated

-//!	>  .x Drun_HCAL.C("272303", "276678", 0.03, false)   \
-//!	   >> ./output/drun_bad_cells

-	   .gif's will be ploted and list of bad cells appears in the ./output directory

-	4) Check all .gif files appeared in /output  directory

-	5) Use Drun_cell and Nrun_cell to plot gain  of  drift over time for particular cell from the list
+	   - see what cells need to be calibrated list of bad cells appears in the ./output directory plot all .gif files appeared  in  /plots  directory 3c) Run Ncell() to get file  gain_drifts   in  /output this is drift over time for  particular  cell  from the list of bad cells

 Notes:
 	> ./maker_gcc 		- to compile main() = main.cpp